Louibens/PP4_FreeFurnitureHub/README.md

 ### Manual Testing Test Cases and Results

-- The below details the test cases that were used and the results and relates back to the website Features
+- The below table details the test cases that were used and the results and relates back to the website Features
+- There is also a "FAILED tests now fixed" section outlining the tests that failed, how they were fixed and the relevant commit reference
+- Click the table to enlarge for better readability

     <details>
     <summary>Manual Testing</summary>